 Dating back to the 4th Century, the Cathedral of Saint Domnius wasn’t originally built for its current purpose, but as the resting place and mausoleum for Dioclesian.
 In the 7th Century, it was consecrated as a house of worship and therefore stands as the oldest remaining Catholic Church in the world that has remained in use in its original structure.

 The bell tower was added later in 1100 AD, in the Romanesque style.

 3. Explore the markets

-For tourist souvenirs you can also explore the Podrum or basement halls located beneath the palace.
-What was once used as a dump, this large hall is now rather grand, home to a myriad of stalls selling jewellery and handicrafts.
+For tourist souvenirs, you can also explore the Podrum or basement halls located beneath the palace.
+What was once used as a dump, this large hall is now rather grand, home to a myriad of stalls selling jewelry and handicrafts.
 Game of Thrones fan?
 Then you’ll also find the filming location of Daenery’s throne room down here too!

 4. Head to the beach

-While there are plenty of things to do in Split’s historical centre, sometimes you need time to chill out and rest those feet.
+While there are plenty of things to do in Split’s historical center, sometimes you need time to chill out and rest those feet.
 The nearby Bravice Beach just a short stroll from the city’s historical heart, offers something for everyone.
-Its shallow waters play host to families with young children, teengers playing picigin (a local game invented on this very beach), party goers, sunbathers, water sport lovers and sometimes (eeks) nudists!
+Its shallow waters play host to families with young children, teenagers playing picigin (a local game invented on this very beach), party goers, sunbathers, water sports lovers and sometimes (eeks) nudists!